 If that was so, then everyone would react in the same way, and experience shows this is not so.
 Also, do you recall how quick we can be to remind others ‘don’t tell me how I feel‘.

-You want to know how it is that breathing controls are so effective.
-That’s an important question and the good news is that it has nothing to do with psychology and much more to do with your physiology.
+You may want to know how breathing control is so effective.
+That’s an important question, and the good news is that it has nothing to do with psychology.
+It is much more to do with your physiology.

 I was not sure how much details to put in here as physiology is a complex subject; I am not an expert in it and the scientific language can be off-putting.
 Even so, something has to be said: do ignore the following section if is seems unhelpful; you can come back to it at anytime.
 I have already placed much emphasis on doing things rather than expanding knowledge!!